Investin-pro/Investin_docs/docs/marketmaking.md

 ![Placeholder](assets/11.png){: align=center }

 * Select market making from type of fund selection and Add minimum deposit, performance fee % i.e. `(Share of $mngo accrued which goes to the manager as performance reward)`and manager would earn the usual performance fees if the fund performance goes above the minimum return percentage.

+* Select the perp market, currently we have BTC-PERP & SOL-PERP

   ___________________________![Placeholder](assets/22.png){: width="300" align=center }________________________